dan-lovelace/web-extension-boilerplate/README.md

       your extension as
       [web-accessible resources](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/web_accessible_resources).
       This is enabled by the `web_accessible_resources` setting in `package.json`.
-Assets are built to `dist/assets/` and their access URLs may be generated using the `getAssetURL` helper method in the `shared` package.
+At build time, assets are copied to `dist/assets/` and their access URLs may be generated using the `getAssetURL` helper method in the `shared` package.
   - `packages/popup/` - The extension's
     [Popup window](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/user_interface/Popups).
   - `packages/shared/` - Common configurations and helper methods used across